nmohnblatt/cd_client/README.md

 ## Running the application

-Clone the repository into your GOPATH/src folder.
+Clone the repository into your GOPATH/src folder and install the application.
 In this example, GOPATH is set to the default value $HOME/go:

     $ cd $HOME/go/src
     $ git clone https://github.com/nmohnblatt/cd_client.git
+    $ go install github.com/nmohnblatt/cd_client

 NOTE: you can check the value of GOPATH by running the command `go env GOPATH`

-Navigate to the project and install the application:

-    $ cd github.com/nmohnblatt/cd_client
-    $ go install

 **In a separate Terminal window**, run the IPFS daemon: